 Coco Lopez is the original cream of coconut used in the Pina Colada.
 You can often find bottled coconut mixes but I’ve never found anything comparable to Coco Lopez, except homemade cream of coconut, works extremely well and tastes better with no additives.
 Most modern bottled products have an artificial flavour that makes the drink smell more like suntan lotion than fresh coconut.

 As mentioned, balancing the flavour is key to this drink.
 An overly sweet drink can be unpleasant, and a squeeze of fresh lime juice can add some brightness.
 Coco Lopez is great but is mostly sugar, so if you want to balance out some of the sugar you can also substitute in a portion of coconut milk, which I’ve used to great effect and actually now prefer, especially if you use an ice-cream maker to make them.

 Normally the recipe for the Pina Colada will state “blend ingredients with crushed ice and serve”.
 I think this is the biggest problem with the variability in this cocktail is because some bartenders just mix it in a cocktail shaker, while others don’t blend the cocktail adequately.
 The Pina Colada is at its best when blended with crushed ice and chilled ingredients to get a perfectly smooth texture.

-One well-received experiment I have tried is using an ice cream maker and blended until frozen.
-By mixing it in the ice cream maker you produce small ice crystals that have a milk shake quality to them.
-Personally, I think this has been one of the best improvements on the Pina Colada.
+One well-received experiment I have tried is using an ice cream maker to make frozen Pina Coladas.
+This may not be practical behind the bar but is fantastic for small gatherings.
+By mixing it in the ice cream maker you produce small ice crystals that have a milkshake quality to them.
+Personally, I think this has been one of the best improvements to the recipe.
 The end result is a very smooth and refreshing cocktail.
 So give it a try because I think you’ll be pleasantly surprised with the end result.